Seikoooo/SAOBOT-GUI-COLOROBT-EN/README.md

-# SAOBOT – VALORANT COLORBOT EXPERIENCE (EN)
+# SAOBOT – Colorbot Auto Aiming Tool

 [![Saobot preview](PHOTO%20SAOBOT/images/LOGIN.png)](https://saobot.shop)

-Saobot is a premium all-in-one experience inspired by Valorant.
-The application combines the colorbot, animated FOV overlay, aimbot, triggerbot, anti-recoil and the Arduino spoofing workflow in a single interface.
-Goal: showcase how to mix color-based vision, HID automation and live telemetry.
-Any usage outside an educational context remains the end-user's responsibility.
+Saobot is an all-in-one educational toolkit for learning programming, image analysis, and software automation.
+The application bundles a colorbot, animated FOV overlay, aimbot, triggerbot, anti-recoil, and Arduino spoofing inside a single interface.
+The goal is to demonstrate how to combine color-based vision, HID automations, and real-time telemetry.
+Any use for cheating in games is forbidden and remains solely the responsibility of the end user.

-> ⚠️ **Educational usage only**: Saobot illustrates technical concepts (color capture, HID hooking, license handling).
-We do not endorse any usage that violates Riot Games' ToS.
-By downloading or running Saobot you accept full responsibility.
+> ⚠️ **Educational use only**: Saobot showcases technical concepts (color capture, HID hooking, license management).
+We do not endorse any usage that breaks local laws or platform policies.
+By downloading or running Saobot, you agree to assume all risks and liabilities.

-> ✅ **Inclusive setup**: the installer ships Python 3.10, configures dependencies, deploys Saobot.exe, installs the required drivers and checks automatically for an Arduino Leonardo used as the mouse controller.
+> ✅ **Inclusive setup**: the installer ships Python 3.10, installs dependencies, deploys Saobot.exe, the required drivers, and automatically checks for an Arduino Leonardo board for mouse control.

 ---